-Prologis, Inc. PLD is slated to report first-quarter 2019 earnings on Apr 16, before the opening bell.
-The company’s quarterly performance is likely to reflect growth in revenues, though funds from operations (FFO) per share are expected to witness a decline.
+Prologis, Inc. PLD is slated to report fourth-quarter and full-year 2019 earnings on Jan 22, before the opening bell.
+The company’s quarterly performance is likely to reflect growth in both revenues and funds from operations (FFO) per share.

-In the last reported quarter, this industrial real estate investment trust (REIT) delivered a positive surprise of 1.27% in terms of FFO per share.
-The company witnessed solid top-line growth in the quarter, while period-end occupancy remained high.
+In the last reported quarter, this industrial real estate investment trust (REIT) delivered a positive surprise of 4.3% in terms of FFO per share.
+The company witnessed rent growth in the quarter, but period-end occupancy moderated slightly as the company prioritized rent over occupancy.

-Over the preceding four quarters, Prologis surpassed the FFO per share estimates in three occasions and met in the other, average positive surprise being 2.70%.
+Over the preceding four quarters, Prologis surpassed the FFO per share estimates on all occasions, the average beat being 2.07%.
 This is depicted in the graph below:

 Prologis, Inc. Price and EPS Surprise